Energy Saving Lighting

 A 5 watt LED bulb, with equivalent output of a 60 watt incandescent bulb (a typical ceiling light/lamp bulb) will cost around £15, so to replace all of the bulbs in a typical home which will have around 12 bulbs would cost £180.
 Although this seems awful lot to spend on light bulbs, if you remember that during the lifespan of an LED bulb you would need to buy up to 50 incandescent bulbs, so unless you could get each one for 30p or less, LED bulbs will eventually work out cheaper, even without the efficiency savings.
 With efficiency savings of around £80 per year however LED lighting will in fact pay for itself in just over two years and will continue to shine for many more years to come.

 Unfortunately there is no funding available for lighting in the domestic sector.
-However, we recommend that you replace your standard bulbs with energy efficient ones such as these, as it is one of the cheapest and best investments that you can make.
+However, we recommend that you replace your standard bulbs with energy efficient ones, as it is one of the cheapest and best investments that you can make.

 FREE CALL BACK